 For driver's license and learner's permit examples, refer to images of driver's licenses and identification cards

 Persons convicted of certain sexual offenses (as listed in Va.
-Code § (46.2-323) must register with the Virginia Department of State Police as provided in § 19.2-298.1.
+Code § (46.2-323) must register with the Virginia Department of State Police.